Cindy K. Chung

 Cindy Kyounga Chung (born 1975) is an American lawyer serving as a United States circuit judge of the United States Court of Appeals for the Third Circuit.
 She previously served as United States attorney for the Western District of Pennsylvania from 2021 to 2023.

 Early life and education

 Chung was born in 1975 in Omaha, Nebraska.
+She is Korean American.Biden nominates Korean-American to work as US attorney in Pennsylvania, Yonhap News Agency (October 28, 2021).
 She earned a Bachelor of Arts from Yale University in 1997 and a Juris Doctor from Columbia Law School in 2002.

 Career

 From 2002 to 2003, Chung served as a law clerk for Judge Myron H. Thompson of the United States District Court for the Middle District of Alabama.
 She then joined the Manhattan District Attorney's office in 2003, serving as an assistant district attorney until 2007 and as investigation counsel in the Official Corruption Unit from 2007 to 2009.
 From 2009 to 2014, Chung served as a trial attorney in the United States Department of Justice Civil Rights Division.

 From 2014 to 2021, she served as assistant United States attorney for the Western District of Pennsylvania, ultimately serving as deputy chief of the Major Crimes Division.